kenakamu/RulesEngineOnFunction/README.md

 Cosmos DB Change Feed gives changed content with Change Feed notification, thus we usually don't need to query the database to get latest document.
 However, only one instance of Azure Functions when it scaled-out, therefore you may encounter rules in memory inconsistency between functions.
 That's why this branch uses polling strategy so that each instance independently poll Cosmos DB to get latest changes.

-It depends on how frequent it polls, you still have some time window when each function instance may contain different set up rules.
+It depends on how frequent it polls, you still have some time window when each function instances may contain different set up rules.

 - If you only run single instance and want to use Cosmos DB ChangeFeed binding, see the main branch of this repository.
 - If you are looking for more real-time synchronization between Azure Function instances, see [Distributed in-memory cache using Azure Functions Sample](https://github.com/hannesne/functions-cache-sample) as starting point.